translate/pootle/docs/features/templates.rst

 under the project's source language are translation templates.

 Gettext PO projects should always use a templates project where POT files can be uploaded.
-For simple projects (and most monolingual formats) it will be simpler to use the source language.
+For simple projects it will be simpler to use the source language.

 .. _templates#starting_a_new_translation: